The Ministry of Time (novel): Plot

 The narrator leaves to get help from Adela.
 The narrator and Adela are attacked by the spies from the future.
 Adela kills Salese, while the Brigadier escapes.
 Adela reveals that she is the narrator's future self.
 In Adela's original timeline, she and Gore married and had a son.
 She was sent back in time to ensure that the Ministry retained its power and that history progressed along her preferred timeline.
 She killed Quentin because he was the mole in her previous timeline.
 In Adela's previous timeline, the Ministry killed Arthur and Maggie.
 Adela, feeling betrayed that the Ministry killed her friends, gives the narrator access codes.
 Graham holds Adela at gunpoint while the narrator returns to the Ministry headquarters.

 At the Ministry, the narrator encounters Simellia and the Brigadier.
 Simellia is revealed to be the mole.
 She believes that the future Ministry will become a fascist organization that contributes to billions of deaths through climate change and imperialism.
 The narrator damages the time door, which kills the Brigadier.
 Simellia escapes.

 The narrator returns home, where she meets Graham; Adela was killed when the time door was damaged.
 Graham holds her at gunpoint.
 He forces the narrator to use Adela's access codes to delete all of the Ministry's files.
 Graham flees with the surviving expats.
 The narrator is fired by the Ministry, receives a redundancy payoff, and is barred from returning to the Ministry building.
-In a final conversation with the Secretary, it's revealed that Simellia is blamed for damaging the time door.
+In a final conversation with the Secretary, it is revealed that Simellia is blamed for damaging the time door.
 Cardingham is captured; Graham and Maggie remain at large.
 Months later, the narrator receives a photograph from Graham and Maggie, revealing that they have traveled to Alaska.
 The narrator resolves to travel to find them.

 The narrator reveals that she is writing the entire novel to her past self in case the time door is ever repaired.
 The postscript instructs the reader to be wary of making the same mistakes as the narrator and that she is forgiven.